kartonfarkas/api_docs/source/suite/contacts/updating_a_contact.rst

      - Description
      - Comments
    * - key_id
-     - int
-     - [field_id]
+     - mixed
      - The value provided for the key_id field identifies the contact which will be updated.
 The other fields contain the changes requested for the contact.
-If more than one contact with the requested external ID is found, an error message is returned.
+If more than one contact with the requested external ID is found, an error message is returned, [field_id]

-See `Create a Contact <http://emarsys-dev.readthedocs.org/en/latest/suite/contacts/creating_a_contact.html>`_ for further information.

-**Optional Parameters**
+     -
+   * - source_id
+     - int
+     - an ID assigned to the application of a customer to integrate, used to differentiate contacts created of modified by the customer's applications, [source_id]
+     -

 See `Create a Contact <http://emarsys-dev.readthedocs.org/en/latest/suite/contacts/creating_a_contact.html>`_ for further information.